 Pressure ulcers may also lead to other life-threatening injuries.
 Some of the complications that can develop from untreated or improperly treated pressure sores are:

-- Bone and joint infections – Pressure sores can lead to penetrating infections of the bones, including osteomyelitis and infectious or septic arthritis, which is an infection of the joints.
+- Bone and joint infections – bedsores can lead to infections of the bones, including osteomyelitis or an infection of the joints.